 AMMA-2050: I lead this 16-partner consortium funded by DfID/NERC.
 The aim of the project is to use state-of-the-art climate science within medium-term (5-40 years) decision-making in West Africa.
 In addition to managing the project, CEH work is focused on determining key processes driving trends in High Impact Weather events (such as extreme rain and dry spells), and understanding how projected changes in climate will impact on future flood frequency and water resources.

-PORCELAIN: This project, working with the University of Reading, is focused on land-atmosphere interactions in China, and includes both modelling and observational components.
+PORCELAIN: This project, working with the University of Reading, focused on land-atmosphere interactions in China, and includes both modelling and observational components.

 In addition to these projects, I am a member of the NERC National Centre for Earth Observation, which provides national capability in earth observation science.
 Within NCEO we work on evaluation of land-atmosphere processes in earth system models.
 I am also a Visiting Professor in the School of Earth and Environment at the University of Leeds.